CharlesbrownK/CharlesbrownK/README.md

 - 🔧 The skills I have are Python, MySQL and HTML.
 - 🔥 I want to become a data scientist who can handle servers and databases.

-I'm a highschool student now!
-I started studying Python in 2021 and I know there is still a lot more to learn.
-I know that I'm not actually good at writing codes and my codes have tons of problems, so if you find a problem that have to fix in codes, Please don't hesitate to send us a PR.
-I'd appreciate it!

 ### Developement Environment 👨‍💻